Lunar Gardening: How Real Witches Plant with the Moon

 How can I add intention without a full ritual?

-Whisper, breathe on seeds, hum, or place a hand on the soil.
-Folk magic was simple, not ceremonial.
+Whisper, breathe on seeds, hum, or place a hand on soil.
+Folk magic is simple, not ceremonial.